openai/robogym/README.md

 Most robotics environments support customization by providing additional parameters via `constant` argument to `make_env`, you can find which constants are supported by each environment by looking into definition of `<EnvName>Constants` class which usually lives under the same file as `make_env`.
-Some commonly supported constats are:
+Some commonly supported constants are:

 - `randomize`: If true, some randomization will be applied to physics, actions and observations.
 - `mujoco_substeps`: Number of substeps per step for mujoco simulation which can be used to balance between simulation accuracy and training speed.